lemonfreshman/learn_command_lines_exercises/chapter_4/README.md

 Alternative "english" ways of asking you to create a directory:

-1.)
-Can you make a temp directory?
+> Can you make a temp directory?

->mkdir temp
->but no I can't make a tmp
+grenadine:chapter_4 $ mkdir tmp
+                    $ls
+tmp

-2.)
-Can you make a log directory in your class directory?
+>Can you make a log directory in your class directory?

->mkdir ../../log
+mkdir ../../../log